Azure/azure-sdk-for-js/sdk/schemaregistry/schema-registry-avro/README.md

 The same format is used by schema registry encoders across Azure SDK languages.

-Messages are structured contains two fields as follows:
+Messages are structured as follows:

 - `data`: a byte array containing the Avro Binary Encoding.
 Note that it is NOT Avro Object Container File, which includes the schema and defeats the purpose of